This post may contain affiliate links, please read my full disclosure policy for more details.

 Arms: Pin the arms to the body in a forward facing angle (at about 45°).
 Sew the arms to the body and don’t add anymore stuffing.
 I placed the arms between R32 and R39 of the body.

 Legs: Turn the body upside down with the nose facing away from you.
 Pin the legs to the body as shown in the photo below.
-Sew the legs to the body and don’t add anymore stuffing.
+Sew the first leg to the body first and then adjust the position of the second leg if needed.
+Don’t add anymore stuffing.
 I placed the legs between R3 and R8 of the body.

 Tail: Pin the tail to the body making sure it is placed in the centre of the lower back.
 It also helps to sit up your toy to make sure the tail is not placed too low.
 Sew the tail to the body adding more stuffing if needed.
 I placed the tail between R11 and R17 of the body.